kenjennings/Melbourne-House-C64-Book1-For-Atari/README.md

 Other files have been run through Atari BASIC and are the text output of listings from BASIC.

 - ".LIS" files are listed from Atari BASIC.
+They should be the working equivalent of the "commentary" text files with all the comments.

 - ".LXL" files are listed from the nicer OSS BASIC XL which is 100% compatible with Atari BASIC and includes extra commands and other friendly niceties such as upper/lower case formatted keywords.
+The contents of the ".LXL" files have the C64-specific code removed, the lines are renumbered, formatting/line lengths may be revised, and logic improvements may be present.

 **Atari Assembly**